johannzapf/masterthesis/README.md

 - [error_analysis/](error_analysis) contains the code for human and LLM-based error labeling, the resulting data and its visualization
 - [user_feedback/](user_feedback) contains the data from the user preference evaluation and the resulting model leaderboard

-Note: All Code that requires imports from module *app* is not executable in this repository, as this code is part of the Document Chat productive application.
+Note: All Code that requires imports from module *app* is not executable in this repository, as this code is part of the Document Chat application.

 ## Encryption
-Since the sovanta dataset contains partially sensitive information from a productive database, all files that contain its data are encrypted in this repository.
+Since the sovanta dataset contains partially sensitive information from a production database, all files that contain its data are encrypted in this repository.

 The required encryption key to decrypt the files can be provided on request. [utils/encryption.py](utils/encryption.py) contains the code to decrypt the files.